Inter Europol Competition: 2024-: At the front of LMP2

 In the 92nd edition of the 24 Hours of Le Mans, the team came very close to defending last year's victory. Śmiechowski, Vladislav Lomko and Clement Novalak finished second, 18 seconds behind the winners from United Autosports.
-In the fourth hour of the race Novalak lost his left front wheel and returned to the pits on three wheels, soon coming down for another enforced stop to change the front of the car.
+In the fourth hour of the race Novalak lost his left front wheel and returned to the pits on three wheels, soon making another enforced stop to change the front of the car.
 Eventually the Frenchman brought the car to the finish in second position, remaining in the top five for the last hours of the race.